Danville California

 In 2000, Danville's population reached 40,484.

-Danville was ranked as the safest city in California for a fifth year in a row, most recently in 2022.
+Danville was ranked as the safest city in California for a fifth consecutive year, most recently in 2022.

 Danville is set in a narrow section of the San Ramon Valley with the Las Trampas Ridge to the west and the Diablo Range to the east.
 The most prominent landmark of Danville is the backdrop of Mount Diablo, which stands to the east at 3,849 feet (1,173 m) and provides a picturesque backdrop for Danville and neighboring towns and cities.
 Sycamore Creek drains some of the Mount Diablo slopes and flows through Danville.